getsentry/relay/docs/architecture/ingest-event-path.md

 Some of the data for this cache is coming from the [projectconfigs endpoint](https://github.com/getsentry/sentry/blob/c868def30e013177383f8ca5909090c8bdbd8f6f/src/sentry/api/endpoints/relay_projectconfigs.py).
-It is refreshed every couple of minutes, depending on configuration.
+It is refreshed every couple of minutes, depending on configuration (`project_expiry`).

 If the cache is fresh, we may return a `429` for rate limits or a `4xx` for invalid auth information.